andrewpthompson/au.org.prr.rswidcard/README.md

 These cards are 85 x 54 mm and might be slightly too large after laminating to conveniently fit in a wallet.
 (Avery does sell "self-laminating ID cards" (5361) in the USA, which can be purchased via ebay or Amazon.)
 * The Label Formats and Paper Sizes that are added during installation are not removed when the extension is uninstalled.
 There is no plan to change this in future.
+* The card layout is fixed, only a PNG image can be used for the logo and only a JPEG can be used for the background.
+(A future enhancement might be to re-write so that HTML can be used for all of the card layout to permit flexibility.
+The reason it wasn't done that way originally is that it was felt that precise control over positioning was needed.)